smattymatty/mathew-storm-site/philo_content/labyrinth-of-sisyphus/Chapter 8 - The Testing Ground.md

 "Sisyphus of Corinth."
 Minos's voice carried across the courtyard.
 "You stand convicted of sabotage, insubordination, and unauthorized modification of royal construction.
 The sentence is death by testing.
 You will descend into the sections you modified and prove whether your mercy makes survival possible."

-Pause for effect.
+The king paused for effect.
 The crowd murmured.

 "If you emerge alive," Minos continued, "your sentence will be reconsidered.
 If you do not..."
 He gestured to the darkness below.
 "Then we will know your compassion was simply elaborate cruelty."

 Sisyphus said nothing.
-Just looked at the entrance—stone stairs descending into blackness that seemed to have weight.
+Just looked at the entrance - stone stairs descending into blackness that seemed to have weight.

 "Any final words?"
 Minos asked.